 The five principles of HOP

-Published by Southpac International
+Published by HOPLAB by Southpac International

 The role of the safety profession has traditionally been to minimise harm – to control conditions within operations in order to make work safer.
 But the programs and processes that have evolved in the traditional view of safety have rarely allowed for the one condition that can’t be controlled: we’re all human.

 Human and Organisational Performance is essentially about understanding the context and conditions of work.
 Importantly, HOP is not a program – it’s an operating philosophy that gives us a framework for building more resilient organisations.

 There are five principles within HOP that shape and influence the way organisations think, act, view success and respond to failure.
 These principles work together to change the way we think about work and how to improve it.